frederikheld/sonic-pi-companion/README.md

 # Sonic Pi Companion

-This app provides useful tools for working with [Sonic Pi](https://sonic-pi.net/).
+This app lets you easily browse and try the different samples that come with [Sonic Pi](https://sonic-pi.net/).
+Especially useful if you're new to Sonic Pi and haven't memorized all the samples yet.

+> Try the app at [sonicpicompanion.frederikheld.de](https://sonicpicompanion.frederikheld.de/)

 ## Contribute